 The capacity of government and other stakeholders to implement the Act varies.
 In most cases the will exists to implement the Act, but resources allocated to implementation are not sufficient to build the capacity that is required.
-The question should be considered in light of the de-institutionalisation policy.
-A critical aspect of enabling caregivers to provide professional and compassionate services to older persons is that there should be adequate support mechanisms and structures in place for them.
-Although there are some initiatives in place, this aspect is relatively under-developed, and not widely recognised.

 The main concern with the capacity gaps is that contravention of human rights and provisioning of inadequate services at facility level is easily detectable.
 These issues are much harder to pick up when services are rendered in communities and by families.
-In light of the prevailing negative societal attitudes against older persons with impairments, coupled with apparent lack of elder-friendly law enforcement, there should be serious concern about capacity to fully implement the de-institutionalisation policy in a way that honours and protects the rights of older persons.
 Enhanced monitoring and compliance regulation should be a much stronger component in the context of de-institutionalisation, and at present a focus on developing this aspect as a priority is not evident.